Spokane County Visitation Attorney

 We manage all aspects of your case, from gathering documents and preparing for court to representing your interests to the judge.
 We help you understand all aspects of your case, and empower you to make the best choices for both you and your children.

-The lawyers at David J. Crouse & Associates, PLLC understand the complexities of child custody disputes and visitation issues.
+The lawyers at Crouse Erickson understand the complexities of child custody disputes and visitation issues.
 We help clients navigate all aspects of the process, keeping their children’s best interests in mind.
 Call our Spokane office today at 509-624-1380 to schedule a time to meet with one of our Washington State visitation attorneys.